JackLamb99/the-missing-brother/README.md

 ### Responsive UI

-Headings, text and interactive elements adapt based on screen size.
-Game layout is fully responsive across:
+Headings, text, and interactive elements adapt based on screen size.
+The game layout is fully responsive and adapts to:

 - Desktop
 - Tablet